Premiership of Narendra Modi: Foreign policy

 During the first few months after the election, Modi made trips to a number of different countries to further the goals of his policy, and attended the BRICS, ASEAN, and G20 summits.
 During these visits, Modi attempted to draw further foreign investment in the Indian economy, with the use of slogans such as "Make in India" and "Digital India," put forward during a visit to Silicon Valley.
 One of Modi's first visits as prime minister was to Nepal, during which he promised a billion USD in aid.
 Another early visit was to Bhutan.
-IModi also made several overtures to the United States, including multiple visits to that country.
-While this was described as an unexpected development, due to the US having previously denied Modi a travel visa over his role during the 2002 Gujarat riots, it was also expected to strengthen diplomatic and trade relations between the two countries.
+Modi also made several overtures to the United States, including multiple visits to that country.
+While this was described as an unexpected development, due to the US having previously denied Modi a travel visa over his alleged failure to control the 2002 Gujarat riots, it was also expected to strengthen diplomatic and trade relations between the two countries.
 As of July 2016, Modi had made 51 trips to 42 countries with the intent of strengthening diplomatic relations.

 In 2015, the Indian parliament ratified a land exchange deal with Bangladesh about the India–Bangladesh enclaves, which had been initiated by the government of Manmohan Singh.
 Modi's administration gave renewed attention to India's "Look East Policy", instituted in 1991.
-The policy was renamed the "Act East Policy", and involved directing Indian foreign policy towards East Asia and Southeast Asia.
+The policy was renamed the "Act East policy", and involved directing Indian foreign policy towards East Asia and Southeast Asia.
 The government signed agreements to improve land connectivity with Myanmar, through the state of Manipur.
 This represented a break with India's historic engagement with Myanmar, which prioritized border security over trade.
+In June 2018, PM Modi articulated India's vision towards the "Indo-Pacific region" for the first time.

+A central feature of Indian PM Modi's foreign policy has been to advance the need to create a "free, open, and inclusive" Indo-Pacific.

-He coined the concept of "three Ds" — democracy, demography and demand — to reflect the strength of the country.
+He coined the concept of "three Ds" – democracy, demography and demand – to reflect the strength of the country.